KernelTuner/kernel_tuner/sphinxdoc/html/_sources/hostcode.txt

 in streams `n` and `n-1` have to be finished.
 To ensure the latter, we use CUDA Events and in particular cudaStreamWaitEvent(), which halts stream `n` until the transfer in stream `n-1` has finished.

-The way you use the kernel tuner to tune this CUDA program is very similar to when you are tuning a CUDA kernel directly, as you can see below:
+The way you use the Kernel Tuner to tune this CUDA program is very similar to when you are tuning a CUDA kernel directly, as you can see below:

 .. code-block:: python